EtherAlley/etheralley-backend/README.md

 # etheralley-core-api

-The initial core api for ether alley
+The initial core api for EtherAlley